alexwlchan/alexwlchan.net/src/_posts/2023/2023-06-17-spy-for-spy.md

 layout: post
 date: 2023-06-17 06:35:17 +0000
 title: "*Spy for Spy*, at Riverside Studios"
-summary: A two-handed romance with a clever narrative twist makes for a compelling and thoughtful new play.
+summary: A two-handed sapphic romance with a clever narrative twist makes for a compelling and thoughtful new play.
 tags: theatre london
 colors:
   index_light: "#214781"